 In 2003, the yearbook was reorganized and the present contents are: Research Trends giving a digest of trends in research publications on Japanese language; a Bibliography, listing books, articles of journals and general magazines about the Japanese language published during the year; a Contact List which is a directory of researchers and societies engaged in Japanese language studies; and an Index.
 In addition, a CD-ROM is appended to the yearbook, containing the published book list and journal article list from the Bibliography in PDF and text formats.

-This project was directed by the department which is presently called the Department of Japanese Language Information and Resources and its predecessors.
+This project was directed by the Department of Japanese Language Information and Resources and its predecessors.

 II.6.8.
 Annual Review of Japanese Language Education